JonathanHuster1248/JonathanHuster1248/README.md

 Hello, my name is Jonathan (Jon) Huster.
-I'm currently pursuing a masters in energy resources engineering at Stanford University.
-Professionally, I'm interested in energy, data, and modeling.
-Personally, I like playing boardgames, eating poke, and chilling with friends.

-My coding experiences have focused on data analysis and model building in R, particularly, developing features for GCAM, an economic energy model.
-I am continuing to build my skills in R, SQL, and Power-BI though an internship at the Federal Energy Regulatory Commission.
-I am also attempting to learn some machine learning through online courses and independent study.
+I am a software engineer at Ascend Analytics.
+I have a background in energy from a Masters in Energy Resources Engineering at Stanford University.
+I am interested in energy systems, data science, and computer modeling.

+My coding experiences have focused on data analysis and model building.
+I have contributed to energy models in R and Python during my work at Pacific Northwest National Lab's Joint Global Change Research Institute and through my research with Ines Azevedo creating MACCPy.
+I am continuing to grow my repertoire by exploring personal projects in data science and automation ranging from predictive models for League of Legends (an online game I play in my free time) to creating a program to automate a grandfather clock.

-Feel free to reach out if you're interested in collaborating on a research topic pertaining to energy and sustainability!
+I am always interested in learing more and working with others, so feel free to reach out if you're interested in collaborating on a research topic pertaining to energy and sustainability!

 Language Familiarity:

-Intermediate: R (dplyr, tidyr, ggplot2)
+Intermediate: Python (pandas, numpy, plotly), R (dplyr, tidyr, ggplot2)

-Basic: SQL (MySQL), python (pandas, numpy, tensorflow), Julia (JuMP, Ipopt), Matlab, Power-BI
+Basic: SQL (MySQL), Julia (JuMP, Ipopt), Matlab, Power-BI

 Beginner: Shell, C++, Java